sircharlo/meeting-media-manager/docs/src/uk/faq.md

 :::

-## :thinking: Чи порушує ця програма умови використання JW.org?
+## :thinking: Does this app infringe the Terms of Use of the official website of Jehovah's Witnesses?

-**No.** The [JW.org Terms of Use](https://www.jw.org/finder?docid=1011511&prefer=content) actually explicitly allow the kind of usage that we are making.
+**No.** The [Terms of Use](https://www.jw.org/finder?docid=1011511\&prefer=content) of the official website of Jehovah's Witnesses actually explicitly allow the kind of usage that we are making.
 Here is the relevant excerpt from those terms (emphasis added):

 > Ви не можете:
 >